in4k/in4k.github.io/wiki/aulds-4k-synth.markdown

 *   Instrument builder... creates voice data
 *   Tracker... creates music data

-For existing examples of such tools check out [http://www.pouet.net/prod.php?which=24622](http://www.pouet.net/prod.php?which=24622 "http://www.pouet.net/prod.php?which=24622") for an instrument builder and [http://www.pouet.net/prod.php?which=20494](http://www.pouet.net/prod.php?which=20494 "http://www.pouet.net/prod.php?which=20494") which is a tracker.
+For existing examples of such tools check out [BlipGen](http://www.pouet.net/prod.php?which=24622 "http://www.pouet.net/prod.php?which=24622") for an instrument builder and [MilkyTracker](http://www.pouet.net/prod.php?which=20494 "http://www.pouet.net/prod.php?which=20494") which is a tracker.

 ## The Technology Options

 ### Sound Generation

 Lets say right away there are two basic options for sound generation: midi or roll-your-own.
-There are still 4k demos that use midi ( [http://www.pouet.net/prod.php?which=24916](http://www.pouet.net/prod.php?which=24916 "http://www.pouet.net/prod.php?which=24916") )though generally this is frowned upon and will result in bad votes most of the time.
+There are still 4k demos that use midi ( [Purple Pills](http://www.pouet.net/prod.php?which=24916 "http://www.pouet.net/prod.php?which=24916") )though generally this is frowned upon and will result in bad votes most of the time.
 Midi gives us a set of voices or instruments to use and so we dont need to write a synth core or fx engine and we dont need to create voices.

 **NOTE: For a time, DirectSound changed everything.
 80% of the 4k intros at assembly 2006 appeared to have used DirectSound** with gm.dls which is a general midi sample file standard on all windows platforms.
 It seems to originate from Roland synths and is high quality (or at least better than normal midi), and gm.dls with clever postprocessing from directsound is still a very acceptable sound source today.
 The rest of this article, however, will focus primarily on building a synthesizer.
 If you would like to see some information regarding gm.dls and how to use it, iq has written a fantastic article [here](reading-gm.dls).

 Of course nothing worth doing is easy so non-gm.dls midi is almost entirely rejected at 4k now.
 Instead we create our own synth core and fx engine.
-The ruling 4k synth seems to be the one by Mentor and can be heard in productions like [http://pouet.net/prod.php?which=51449](http://pouet.net/prod.php?which=51449 "http://pouet.net/prod.php?which=51449") & [http://pouet.net/prod.php?which=52938](http://pouet.net/prod.php?which=52938 "http://pouet.net/prod.php?which=52938").
+The ruling 4k synth seems to be the one by Mentor and can be heard in productions like [receptor](http://pouet.net/prod.php?which=51449 "http://pouet.net/prod.php?which=51449") & [elevated](http://pouet.net/prod.php?which=52938 "http://pouet.net/prod.php?which=52938").

 ### Music (also known as tracking)